 Contact us here if you would like to test drive our user-friendly long term care software.

-10 Nurse Recruitment Strategies To Increase Diversity
+10 Recruitment Strategies To Increase Diversity in the Nursing Workforce

 Iv Hub reports that over 200,000 new RN positions are expected to be created each year until 2026.
 With the current staffing crisis affecting long term care facilities, nursing home administrators will have to get creative with their nurse recruitment strategies.
 Having a more diverse nursing workforce can help, and they can employ the following strategies to achieve this: